azri-azhar/sandbox/README.md

 # What's Available?
 * Observable

-  An simple implementation of observer pattern without boilerplate code.
+  A simple implementation of observer pattern without boilerplate code.
 A listener is executed in a single worker thread operating off an unbounded queue, with a timeout value to cancel the execution.
 This is to prevent from one listener from blocking other listeners on the list.
 Listeners are stored in a "snapshot" style thread-safe array.

 * SimpleRobot